ukk1/ITKST53/Lab1.md

     httpd@vm-6858:~/lab$ ./getenv RM
     RM is stored at address 0xbffff8ca

+It is important to note that the environment variable we create is only good in the shell under which it is created.
+If we try to search the variable in another shell, we get an error:

+    ./getenv RM
+    Environmental variable RM does not exist!

 The memory address of the environment variable is not always the exact address and usually it is necessary to deduce the environment variable address:

     zookd-nxstack: [2352] Request failed: Error forwarding request: /AAAAAA.....snip....AAAAAAAA